 14.1.
-Sending Certificates of Winning Section
+Sending certificates of winning section

-When setting up an event on the ICCF server, Tournament Organizers have a box they can check to enable for certificates to be made available at the end of the event.
-When an event has finished, a TD can look at the final crosstable to see if the server will offer to allow the TD to send any pdf certificates.
+When setting up an event, Tournament Organizers have a box they can check to enable for certificates to be made available at the end of the event.
+When an event has finished, a TD can look at the final cross table to see if the server will offer to allow TD to send any pdf certificates.
 Any certificates earned by players will need to be sent to them by the TD (or the TO).

-When a player achieves a norm (and the relevant game results have been entered to the server), the server automatically informs the player, the TD, the National Delegate of the player concerned, and the Qualifications Commissioner.
+When a player achieves a norm, the server automatically informs the player, the TD, the National Delegate of the player concerned, and the Qualifications

+Commissioner.
 It is also posted by the server as information for the general membership.
 It is not necessary for the TD to confirm the norm unless specifically requested to, for a particular tournament, by the Qualifications Commissioner.

-Besides for sending out certificates, and what is listed in Section 3.2.3. above, there is nothing more that TDs need to do to close out a tournament.
+Besides for sending out certificates, there is no regular circumstance in which TDs need to do anything at the end of a tournament.